Riding to work with your clothes and laptop?

 First and foremost, they offer the ability to organize your stuff.

-No one wants to be digging blindly for their house keys, wallet or smartphone.
-Backpacks such as Timbuk2’s Especial Medio offer inner pockets designed to organize laptops, tablets, clothing, and even a bike helmet, while outer pockets offer a convenient place to stow your wallet, house keys and smartphone.
+No one wants to be digging blindly for their house keys, wallet or mobile phone.
+Backpacks such as Timbuk2’s Especial Medio offer inner pockets designed to organize laptops, tablets, clothing, and even a bike helmet, while outer pockets offer a convenient place to stow your wallet, house keys and mobile phone.

 Pockets also help with weight distribution, helping to keep heavier objects closer to your body, distributing weight in a way that won’t throw you off balance as you’re executing turns in traffic.